Slavery in the United States: Background

 The South developed an agricultural economy dependent on commodity crops.
 Its planters rapidly acquired a significantly higher number and proportion of enslaved people in the population overall, as its commodity crops were labor-intensive.
-Early on, enslaved people in the South worked primarily on farms and plantations growing indigo, rice and tobacco; cotton did not become a major crop until after the 1790s.
-Before then long-staple cotton was cultivated primarily on the Sea Islands of Georgia and South Carolina.
+Early on, enslaved people in the South worked primarily on farms and plantations growing indigo, rice and tobacco (cotton did not become a major crop until after the 1790s).
+In 1720, about 65 percent of South Carolina's population was enslaved.

-The invention of the cotton gin in 1793 enabled the cultivation of short-staple cotton in a wide variety of mainland areas, leading to the development of large areas of the Deep South as cotton country in the 19th century.
-Rice and tobacco cultivation were very labor-intensive.
-In 1720, about 65% of South Carolina's population was enslaved.
 Planters (defined by historians in the Upper South as those who held 20 or more slaves) used enslaved workers to cultivate commodity crops.
 They also worked in the artisanal trades on large plantations and in many Southern port cities.
 The later wave of settlers in the 18th century who settled along the Appalachian Mountains and backcountry were backwoods subsistence farmers, and they seldom held enslaved people.

-Some of the British colonies attempted to abolish the international slave trade, fearing that the importation of new Africans would be disruptive.
-Virginia bills to that effect were vetoed by the British Privy Council.
-Rhode Island forbade the import of enslaved people in 1774.
-All of the colonies except Georgia had banned or limited the African slave trade by 1786; Georgia did so in 1798.
-Some of these laws were later repealed.

-About 600,000 slaves were transported to the United States, or 5% of the twelve million slaves taken from Africa.
-About 310,000 of these persons were imported into the Thirteen Colonies before 1776: 40% directly and the rest from the Caribbean.

-Slaves transported to the British colonies and United States: